prysmaticlabs/prysm/sharding/README.md

 ## Enforced Windback

-When collators are extending collator chains by adding headers to the SMC, it is critical that they are able to verify some of the collation headers in the immediate past for security purposes.
+When notaries are extending shard chains, it is critical that they are able to verify some of the collation headers in the immediate past for security purposes.
 There have already been instances where mining blindly has led to invalid transactions that forced Bitcoin to undergo a fork (See: [BIP66 Incident](https://bitcoin.stackexchange.com/questions/38437/what-is-spv-mining-and-how-did-it-inadvertently-cause-the-fork-after-bip66-wa)).

-As part of the sharding process, we want to ensure collators do two things when they look at the immediate past:

-Validity of collations through checking the integrity of transactions within their body.
-Checking for availability of the data within past collation bodies.

-This checking process is known as **“windback”**.
-In a [post](https://ethresear.ch/t/enforcing-windback-validity-and-availability-and-a-proof-of-custody/949) by Justin Drake on ETHResearch, he outlines that this is necessary for security, but is counterintuitive to the end-goal of scalability as this obviously imposes more computational and network constraints on collator nodes.
+This process of checking previous blocks is known as **“windback”**.
+In a [post](https://ethresear.ch/t/enforcing-windback-validity-and-availability-and-a-proof-of-custody/949) by Justin Drake on ETHResearch, he outlines that this is necessary for security, but is counterintuitive to the end-goal of scalability as this obviously imposes more computational and network constraints on nodes.

-One way to enforce **validity** during the windback process is for collators to produce zero-knowedge proofs of validity that can then be stored in collation headers for quick verification.
+One way to enforce **validity** during the windback process is for nodes to produce zero-knowedge proofs of validity that can then be stored in collation headers for quick verification.

-On the other hand, to enforce **availability** for the windback process, a possible approach is for collators to produce “proofs of custody” in collation headers that prove the collator was in possession of the full data of a collation when produced.
+On the other hand, to enforce **availability** for the windback process, a possible approach is for nodes to produce “proofs of custody” in collation headers that prove the collator was in possession of the full data of a collation when produced.
 Drake proposes a constant time, non-interactive zkSNARK method for collators to check these proofs of custody.
-In his construction, he mentions splitting up a collation body into “chunks” that are then mixed with the collator's private key through a hashing scheme.
-The security in this relies in the idea that a collator would not leak his/her private key without compromising him or herself, so it provides a succinct way of checking if the full data was available when a collator processed the collation body and proof was created.
+In his construction, he mentions splitting up a collation body into “chunks” that are then mixed with the node's private key through a hashing scheme.
+The security in this relies in the idea that a node would not leak his/her private key without compromising him or herself, so it provides a succinct way of checking if the full data was available when a node processed the collation body and proof was created.

-### Explicit Finality for Stateless Clients

-Vitalik has [mentioned](https://ethresear.ch/t/detailed-analysis-of-stateless-client-witness-size-and-gains-from-batching-and-multi-state-roots/862/5?u=rauljordan) that the average amount of windback, or how many immediate periods in the past a collator has to check before adding a collation header, is around 25.
-In a [medium post](https://medium.com/@icebearhww/ethereum-sharding-and-finality-65248951f649) on the value of explicit finality for sharding, Hsiao-Wei Wang mentions how the finality that Casper FFG provides would mean stateless clients would be entirely confident of blocks ahead to prevent complete reshuffling and faster collation processing.
-In her own words:

-_“Casper FFG will provide explicit finality threshold after about 2.5 “epoch times”, i.e., 125 block times [1][7].
-If validators [collators] can verify more than 125 / PERIOD_LENGTH = 25 collations during reshuffling, the shard system can benefit from explicit finality and be more confident of the 25 ahead collations from now are all finalized.”_

-Casper allows us to forego some of these windback considerations and reduces the number of constraints on scalability from a collation header verification standpoint.

 ## The Data Availability Problem